tanvee38/MEAN/README.md

 It is a very basic application I have developed using MEAN.
 Followings are covered:

-  1. RESTful API implementaion
+  a.
+RESTful API implementaion
-  2. CRUD operation (Create, Read, Update, Delete)
+  b.
+CRUD operation (Create, Read, Update, Delete)

   How to run the application: